qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

 ..........

 ``Input layer`` [raster]
-  Raster layer in input
+  Raster layer in input.

 ``Suppress GCP info`` [boolean]
   Suppress ground control points list printing.
 It may be useful for datasets with huge amount of GCPs, such as L1B AVHRR or HDF4 MODIS which contain thousands of them.

   Default: *False*